LESSER CELANDINE Overview Information

 LESSER CELANDINE Side Effects & Safety

-Special Precautions & Warnings:Pregnancy and breast-feeding: It’s UNSAFE to use lesser celandine if you are pregnant or breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: It’s LIKELY UNSAFE to take lesser celandine by mouth if you are pregnant or breast-feeding.
 Don’t use it.

 Stomach and intestinal (gastrointestinal, GI) tract problems: Lesser celandine can irritate the GI tract and make GI conditions worse.
 Don’t use lesser celandine if you have a stomach or intestinal problem, especially an infection or a condition that causes swelling (inflammation).